Seb Morris

 Sebastian "Seb" Morris (born 30 November 1995) is a professional racing driver from Marford, who lives in Chester, Cheshire.
 He won the 2017 British GT Championship.
-He also won the 2017 Sunoco Challenge which gave him the prize drive in the Number 31 Whelen Engineering Racing Cadillac DPi at the Rolex 24 hours at Daytona.
+He also won the 2017 Sunoco Challenge which gave him the prize drive in the No. 31 Whelen Engineering Racing Cadillac DPi at the Rolex 24 hours at Daytona.
 He led the race for three hours in his stint.
 Earlier in his career, Morris was a member of the Caterham F1 Academy and was selected by Jack Wills as a Young Brit for their 2013/14 Autumn / Winter campaign.

 Career

 Ginetta Juniors

 Morris began his motorsport career in 2007 when he competitively raced karts.
 He progressed to Ginetta Juniors in 2010 where he raced for Hillspeed and became the youngest ever podium finisher.
 Morris then followed this by competing in and winning the winter series at 14 years old.
 In the following season, 2011, Morris again raced for Hillspeed and won the Ginetta Junior Championship by winning eleven races out of the twenty rounds.
-In this year he was also awarded the Welsh Young Driver of the Year accolade.
+In this year, he was also awarded the Welsh Young Driver of the Year accolade.

 Formula Renault BARC

-In 2012 Morris moved into single seater racing in the British Formula Renault Championship driving for the Fortec Motorsport team where he finished the season as the highest placed rookie and third overall.
+In 2012, Morris moved into single seater racing in the British Formula Renault Championship driving for the Fortec Motorsport team where he finished the season as the highest placed rookie and third overall.
 Morris then followed this with racing in and becoming the 2012 Winter Series Champion.
-Also during 2012 Morris was selected as a member of the Motor Sports Association Academy and also named a British Racing Drivers' Club Rising Star.
+That same year, Morris was selected as a member of the Motor Sports Association Academy and also named a British Racing Drivers' Club Rising Star.

-In addition Sky Sports F1 invited Morris to take part in a dedicated documentary called Britain's Next F1 Star which gave a behind the scenes look at his life as a teenager, a student and a racing driver.
+In addition, Sky Sports F1 invited Morris to take part in a dedicated documentary called Britain's Next F1 Star which gave a behind the scenes look at his life as a teenager, a student and a racing driver.

 Formula 4

-For the 2013 season Morris raced in the inaugural BRDC Formula 4 Championship for the Hillspeed team where he continued to demonstrate his race craft and speed to finish the season as Vice Champion with 1 race win and 9 podiums.
+For the 2013 season, Morris raced in the inaugural BRDC Formula 4 Championship for the Hillspeed team where he continued to demonstrate his race craft and speed to finish the season as vice champion with one race win and nine podiums.
 As a result, Morris was selected as a finalist in the McLaren Autosport BRDC Award.
 Morris's talent was further recognised as he was featured in the Prodigies section of the first edition of the Formula magazine.

 Morris was then signed by the Caterham F1 team as a member of their racing academy.